 Also, traditionally published authors have to market their books by themselves too because the publishers spend promotional money only on their star authors.

-The traditional publishing does have some advantages over the indie route.
+Traditional publishing does have some advantages over the indie route.
 The author does not need to bother with the publishing process.
 This includes getting the book edited and proofread.
-It is said that a book which is not already famous has less than 1% chance of being stocked in an average bookstore.
+It is said that a book which is not already famous has less than a 1% chance of being stocked in an average bookstore.
 The traditionally published books have a better chance of winning this precious shelf-space.

 How to self-publish in India?

-If you have the book ready, there are several ways you can self-publish in India and sell it on Amazon.
+If you have a manuscript ready and want to publish your book, there are several ways you can self-publish in India and sell it on Amazon.
+Read on to know how to publish your book:

-There are many companies now operating in India that will publish your eBook and print book and put them on Amazon, Flipkart, etc. They offer various packages bundling different services for writers like cover designing, editing, etc. If you don’t mind spending some money, you can google for self-publishing services in India.
+There are many publishing companies now operating in India that will publish your book put it on Amazon, Flipkart, etc. They offer various packages bundling different services for writers like cover designing, editing, etc. If you don’t mind spending some money, you can google for self-publishing services in India.
 You’ll find many.
 Research about a company carefully before giving it your money.
 Check their reviews, books on Amazon.
 Some of them might not be as ‘helpful’ as they promise to be.

 The benefit of this route is that it has less hassle.
 You give money and have your book published.
-On the negative side, the service delivered might not meet your expectations.
+The publishing companies take care of the book design, cover design, editing, etc. On the negative side, the service delivered might not meet your expectations.
 Do thorough research before going this way.

 Self-Publish in India on your own:

-In this route, you have to take responsibility for cover design, book formatting, editing, proofreading.
+In this route, self-publishers have to take responsibility for cover design, book formatting, editing, proofreading.
 But since you are in total control, you know what you will get.

 Tip: For cover designing, you can hire a professional cover designer.
 Search for them on social media channels like Facebook, Instagram.
 Or you can use free designing tools like Canva.